Geronimo Gives Back

 In that vein, Geronimo regularly donates and works with organizations such as Future Farmers of America, Farm Rescue, local 4H Chapters and the National Young Farmers Coalition.
 In our projects’ host communities, we make contributions to food pantries, schools, fire departments and other community organizations.

-- Currently, Geronimo is committed to providing $3.6 million of charitable funds over 20 years to our contracted wind farms.
+- Currently, Geronimo is committed to providing $5.6 million of charitable funds over 20 years to our contracted solar projects and wind farms.

-Our operational wind farms already receive funding for their community funds.
+Our operational projects already receive funding for their community funds.
 Here’s how they’re giving back to their local community:

 - Odin Wind Farm: repaved and created new town roads